-Swap your waterproofs for wetsuits and your poles for paddles...It's time to reconnect with the water, because we've got plenty of it!
+Swap your waterproofs for wetsuits and your poles for paddles..

 Here, we bring you our favourite ways to explore the wonderful waters of the Lake's, offering an opportunity to experience the landscape from a unique perspective.

-Your final destination will be a little less treturous, and a little more serene.
+Your final destination will be a little less treacherous, and a little more serene.
 Your visit to the Ullswater valley wouldn't be complete without seeing the tumbling waterfall of Aira Force, set within ancient woodland and landscaped glades.
-A stroll further along the shores from Aira Force will take you to Glencoynce wood, the perfect place to end your day amongst the inspiration for William Wordsworth most famous poem, "The Daffodils".
+A stroll further along the shores from Aira Force will take you to

 The company offers an assortment of different adventures, offering introductory lessons, river tours, safaris, group sessions, private sessions and mega SUP adventures.
 There’s something for everybody, families, friends, young and old.
 Paddle Boarding the Lake welcomes aspiring and accomplished SUP riders alike.